milospjanic/rnaSeqFPro/README.md

 # rnaSeqFPro

-rnaSeqFPro is a script that will do full proccessing of RNA-Seq data starting from
+rnaSeqFPro is a script that will do full proccessing of paired RNA-Seq data starting from fastq.gz files placed in the same folder.
+Script will sort files are proccess paired .fastq.gz files. rnaSeqFPro will perform Fastqc quality control, it will map to the reference genome,

 #Dependencies

 **FastQC**